ballerina-platform/module-ballerinax-health.fhir.r4/utils/deidentify/README.md

 operation = "encrypt"
 ```

 Important: Use `encryptKey` in Config.toml under `[ballerinax.health.fhir.r4utils.deidentify]` to configure the encryption key.

 ```toml
 [ballerinax.health.fhir.r4utils.deidentify]
 encryptKey = "your-secure-encrypt-key"
 ```
+You can also set via an environment variable.
+Check the [ballerina documentation](https://ballerina.io/learn/provide-values-to-configurable-variables/#provide-via-environment-variables) for more details.

 ### 3. Hash Operation (`hash`)
 Creates a hash of the data using HMAC-SHA256.